sayankae/Algorithm-Practise/README.md

 - -> Check if Sorted
 - -> Left rotation of the array by d places
 - -> Leaders in array
+- -> Sum of two number stored in array
+- -> Binary search in Bitonic array